Minecraft Live: 2020–2022 Minecraft Festival (cancelled)

+Online events

 2017

-On the 8th of August 2017, Mojang announced that MINECON would be taking the form of an interactive livestream on the 18th of November 2017, dubbed "MINECON Earth".
+On 8 August 2017, Mojang announced that MINECON would be taking the form of an interactive livestream on 18 November 2017, dubbed "MINECON Earth".
 The host of MINECON Earth is Will Arnett, a Canadian actor.
 After this announcement came the introduction of 'Official Community Events', which allow events such as Minefaire, Minevention and Multiplay's BlockFest to be considered 'Official Minecraft Conventions'.

-During MINECON Earth, developers announced the next major update, the "Update Aquatic"; this update was released in July 2018.
-Vu Bui, COO of Mojang Studios, also announced the winning mob based on a community vote: "The Monster of The Night Skies", later named the "phantom".
+During the show, the developers announced the next major update, the "Update Aquatic", released in July 2018.
+A new feature of MINECON was the "Mob Vote", a community poll where users are invited to vote on Twitter (X) for one of few mobs to be implemented into the game.
+Hosted by Vu Bui, COO of Mojang Studios, it was announced at the end of the livestream that the winning mob was "The Monster of The Night Skies", later named the "Phantom".

 2018

-On the 10th of April 2018, Mojang announced that MINECON Earth would be taking place on the 29th of September 2018 for 90 minutes on stream.
+On 10 April 2018, Mojang announced that MINECON Earth would be taking place on 29 September 2018 for 90 minutes on stream.
 During the event, Mojang announced Minecraft Dungeons, a dungeon-crawler spin-off of Minecraft, and features of the upcoming "Village & Pillage" update, which was released in April 2019.
-Viewers voted for one of three in-game biomes to be updated in the next update; the Taiga biome won the vote.
+Viewers voted for one of three in-game biomes to be updated in the next update in a "Biome Vote"; the Taiga biome won the vote.
+Prior to the event, players in China participated in a promotional poll by Netease in which they guessed which national Chinese animal would join Minecraft.
+The options were the giant panda, Chinese alligator, golden snub-nosed monkey, Thorold's deer, and baiji.
+The former was announced to be implemented in the "Village & Pillage" update, and it coincidentally placed first in this poll and was added as well.